Skip navigation

 • Tenant management housing cooperatives democratically elect the board of directors or management committee, which is entirely composed of tenants.

-3. Stock Transfer Housing Co-operatives, Community Gateway and Community Mutual Housing Associations
+3. Stock Transfer Housing Cooperatives, Community Gateway and Community Mutual Housing Associations

 Stock transfer of council housing to non-governmental housing associations was introduced in 1988.
 The impetus behind the initiative was the need to renovate the housing stock under the control of local councils and the borrowing limitations placed on them by the UK government.
 Improved governance was also another factor in the transfer from local government to non-government management.

 Stock transfer is a voluntary process and the tenants are involved in the decision-making process.
-The transfer is done to a registered low-cost rental housing provider – a status given to organizations registered with and regulated by the government regulator, the RSH.
+The transfer is done to a registered low-cost rental housing provider – a status given to organisations registered with and regulated by the government regulator, the RSH.

 The selling formula of council housing properties to registered providers was complex and based on a “discounted cash-flow model of valuation deriving from income and expenditure projections over a thirty-year period.”
 Sometimes, the cost of repairs and outstanding debts create a negative equity and the transfer is done at no cost, plus a grant to the not-for-profit registered provider or housing cooperative.
 When the value is positive, the registered provider borrows money to finance the transfer from the private finance market, although this may now be hard to come by for future transfers.